-You may submit additional information of up to three figures in support of the proposal.

-These figures may be embedded in the text of your file upload or attached here as a separate file.
-If you choose to embed this information, any text present can be excluded from the word count.
+The additional information (such as graphs, figures, tables and essential unpublished data) provided in support of the research proposal may be embedded in the text of your file upload or attached here as a separate file.
+If you choose to embed this information, any text present (such as legends, labels or captions) can be excluded from the word count.